RhetTbull/osxmetadata/README.md

 |kMDItemVersion|version|com.apple.metadata:kMDItemVersion|The version number of this file.
 A string.|
 |kMDItemWhereFroms|wherefroms|com.apple.metadata:kMDItemWhereFroms|Describes where the file was obtained from (e.g. URL downloaded from).
 A list of strings.|

+## Notes on backup/restore

+When run with `--backup`, osxmetadata backs up the metadata of each file in a file called `.osxmetadata.json`.
+A backup file is created in every directory that includes files being backup up.
+The format is plain JSON text with a record for each file that was backed up.
+If you delete a file then run the `--backup` again, the deleted file's record is not deleted from the `.osxmetadata.json` backup file.
+The backup file is kept in each directory/sub-directory and only the filename is used for `--restore` which means you can move/rename the directory (along with the `.osxmetadata.json` file) and the restore will still work correctly.

+**Note**: Prior to version 0.99.38, the backup file was not well-formed JSON which meant that some apps/viewers could not process the JSON file.
+Version 0.99.38 fixes this and will silently update any `.osxmetadata.json` file encountered during `--backup` to be well-formed JSON but this breaks backwards compatibility with older versions of osxmetadata.
+If you use osxmetadata to sync data across multiple Macs, you must ensure all Macs are running the updated version.
+For additional details, see [issue #57](https://github.com/RhetTbull/osxmetadata/issues/57).

 ## Example uses of the package

 ### Using the command line tool to set metadata: